marius-test/selenium_automation_framework/README.md

 ### Status

-🚧 In planning and design: requirements, framework architecture, and test strategy are underway.
+🚧 This project is currently **in progress** and continuously evolving as I automate more features and refine test design and structure. 🚧